How to Teach Your Kids About Holiday Budgeting | Mydoh

 How kids can earn extra gift money

 The holidays are a busy time for many families, so take advantage of a willing pair of hands to wrap gifts, babysit younger siblings, declutter the family room, or shovel the driveway.
-Mydoh makes it easy for parents to assign chores and kids can build up a balance to save for holiday shopping.

-How kids can create a holiday budget
+How kids and teens can create a holiday budget

 Creating a holiday budget doesn’t have to be complicated.
 In fact, it can even be a fun activity you can do as a family.
-Here are a few holiday budgeting tips you can share with your tweens and teens:
+Here are a few holiday budgeting tips you can share with your kids and teens:

-• Set a spending limit: Every budget needs a dollar amount allocated to it.
+Every budget needs a dollar amount allocated to it.
 Kids can check how much they have saved in cash or on their Mydoh account and how much of that they want to allocate for the holidays.

-• Create a gift list: Who do they want to buy for and what?
+Who do they want to buy for and what?
 Writing out a list with a dollar amount is one thing, but your kids can also get creative by creating a Pinterst board and pinning items or creating a pictorial list online using Canva.

-• Assign a dollar amount: Determine how much you can afford to spend on each gift or person.
+Determine how much you can afford to spend on each gift or person.
 Not sure what a gift will cost?
 Encourage your kids to do some research and compare prices online first.

 Looking for more holiday budgeting tips for your family?
 Read our guide to budgeting for kids